6KidsGames/TeamShipBattle/README.md

 1. Install TexturePacker from https://www.codeandweb.com/texturepacker/download .
 We use this tool during the build for creating spritesheets.
 For basic info, see https://www.codeandweb.com/texturepacker/documentation
 1. Install the Tiled tilemap editor from https://thorbjorn.itch.io/tiled .
 The Art/Website team uses this for designing tile maps.
 The main website is at http://www.mapeditor.org/
 1. Open a Windows console: Windows+R (to open the Run box), then type `cmd` and press Enter.
-1. Create a new folder: `mkdir c:\ZombAttack`
+1. Create a new folder: `mkdir c:\TeamShipBattle`
-1. Clone the Git repo to your new folder: `git clone https://github.com/6KidsGames/ZombAttack .`
+1. Clone the Git repo to your new folder: `git clone https://github.com/6KidsGames/TeamShipBattle .`

 ## Every day - syncing code and installing updates
 When you're developing code with a team, you're going to need to get their code as well as upload your code.
 A good time to do this is at the start of each day, unless you're in the middle of something.

 1. (If you don't already have a console open) Open a Windows console: Windows+R (to open the Run box), then type `cmd` and press Enter.
-1. Change location to that folder: `cd c:\ZombAttack`
+1. Change location to that folder: `cd c:\TeamShipBattle`
 1. See if you have any files changed locally, and if you're in a working branch: `git status` .
 1. If you are not on the `master` branch, run `git checkout master`
 1. If "package.json" is listed in red, run `git checkout -- package.json`